 "There’s a whole bunch of aggression and frustration on this album; it’s extremely emotional," said Malice in an '06 interview.
 "Just pouring out our hearts and soul on these verses because the politics was getting in the way of everything and if you’re not careful you can get caught up and not really be creative, which is what [“We Got It for Cheap” mixtapes] Volume 1 and Volume 2 was about."

 Though the album is one of the most striking rap releases of the last decade (we gave it an XXL review at the time), it didn't quite have the same impact as Lord Willin', eventually becoming more of a cult classic than a widely accepted one.
 The LP sold 78,000 copies first week, a figure the label likely found disappointing versus the 122,000 units Lord Willin sold first week.
 Physical distribution of the album eventually halted, and the group never quite found themselves again; it took another three years to get out their third album Til the Casket Drops, the final project they would release as a group.

 But the stark, unrelenting mood of Hell Hath No Fury still cuts through today.
 The tension of moral guilt, the depressing reality of necessity, the shame, the paranoia.
-Clipse and the Neptunes challenged themselves to make a masterpiece that now stands firm like an iceberg in the wake of the last ten years.
+Clipse and the Neptunes challenged themselves to make a masterpiece that now stands firm like an iceberg in the wake of the last dozen years.

 See 9 Rappers Who Served in the Military